rethinkdb/rethinkdb-rs/5-deploying-rethinkdb/cluster-on-startup.md

 The init.d script supports starting multiple instances on the same machine via multiple `.conf` files in `/etc/rethinkdb/instances.d`.

-_Note_: that the init.d script produces a feedback line for each registered instance when queried.
-This is not standard behavior for an init.d script, so if you have a tool that depends upon standard init.d script output, you might need to limit each machine to only one RethinkDB instance.

 ## Installing from source ##

 If you compiled from source, you can get the init.d script from